NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ## Beats
 "Beats" are VN story units.
 Chapters are composed of one or more scenes.
 Scenes are composed of beats, where each beat provides the UI with display text or a user decision.
-Events that affect save data, like unlocking chapters or changing character sentiments, are assigned/occur at the beat level.
+Events that affect save data, like unlocking chapters or changing character traits, are assigned/occur at the beat level.
 All beats inherit the same event capabilities.
 However, when "played," they handle their UI display components differently and decide what to return to the UI based on unique logic.

 Note: "conditional" choices reference save data (characters and/or inventory) for conditions.